sijucj/spry/support/assurance/scf/Spryfile.md

 ## Layout

 This cell instructs Spry to automatically inject the SQL `PARTIAL` into all SQLPage content cells.
-The name `global-layout.sql` is not signficant (it's required by Spry but just used for reference) but the `--inject **/*` argument is how matching occurs.
-The `--BEGIN` and `--END` comments are not required by Spry but makes it easier to trace where _partial_ injections are occuring.
+The name `global-layout.sql` is not significant (it's required by Spry but just used for reference) but the `--inject **/*` argument is how matching occurs.
+The `--BEGIN` and `--END` comments are not required by Spry but makes it easier to trace where _partial_ injections are occurring.

 ```sql PARTIAL global-layout.sql --inject **/*
 -- BEGIN: PARTIAL global-layout.sql